Northeastern-Electric-Racing/Embedded-Base/cangen/README.md

 │
 ├── RustSynthFromJSON.py:
 │   └── RustSynthFromJSON   # Generates Rust code from a JSON CAN messages structure │
-├── jsongen:                # Python script to convert YAML files into equivalent JSON │
 └── README.md               # This file!
 ```